 Ten-year-old Russell Callicoat was a kid with a dream—to grow up to serve as an Oklahoma Highway Patrol Trooper.
-Now, more than 30 years later, he spoke with A&E Real Crime about the significance of this dream becoming a reality.
+Now, more than 30 years later, he spoke with A&E True Crime about the significance of this dream becoming a reality.

 How did you know law enforcement was the right path for you?